shenwei356/LexicMap/docs/content/tutorials/search.md

 - **Loading the entire seed data into memoy** (If you have many queries and the index is not very big.
 It's unnecessary if the index is stored on SSD)
     - Setting `-w/--load-whole-seeds` to load the whole seed data into memory for faster seed matching.
 For example, for ~85,000 GTDB representative genomes, the memory would be ~260 GB with default parameters.

+### Searching with plasmids or other longer queries

+For long queries, such as plasmids, a few parameters can be adjusted for better performance.

+- Bigger `-p/--seed-min-prefix` (default 15) and `-P/--seed-min-single-prefix` (default 17),
+      e.g., `-p 19 -P 21`.
+The search sensitivity will not be affected for long queries or high similarity subjects.
+- Bigger `-l/--align-min-match-len` (default 50), such as `1000`, because small matches are less informative.

+When searching with plasmids, it's recommended to use a strict criterion of `-Q/--min-qcov-per-genome` (`qcovGnm`, default 0), such as 90, and further filter results with a loose criterion of `-q/--min-qcov-per-hsp` (`qcovHSP`, default 0) after searching, such as 50/60/70.
+The reasons are:

+- Plasmids are circular, while they are stored linearly.
+  The different starting positions in query and subject sequences would result in two alignment segments (small `qcovHSP`).
+- Assemblies can be fragmented, with many contigs, especially these assembled from short reads.
+  Therefore, a plasmid might be aligned to multiple contigs with small `qcovHSP`.

 ## Steps